Building a Kitchen for Life - Avoiding the Most Common Design Fails

-Although designing a kitchen is a great chance to show off your personality, give some serious thought before choosing highly on-trend or unusual decor.
+Although remodeling a kitchen is a great chance to show off your personality, give some serious thought before choosing highly on-trend or unusual decor.
 Ultra-modern kitchens may look fantastic in a showroom or magazines, but can date quickly as fashions change.

 If done right, a kitchen remodel can be one of the better return on investments for home improvements (although you still won’t recoup all your spend).
 If you’d like to spend minimally, another option is to add flair and creative touches to easily replaceable items rather than core kitchen components.

 Lastly, never forget that a happy kitchen will see plenty of use.
 Gleaming stainless steel surfaces may look wonderfully contemporary when first installed, but they also tend to show every speck of dirt and dust.
 Unless you want to spend all your time cleaning, consider going for a more forgiving surface such as granite or stained wood.
 The same applies to flooring: white tiles may increase the sense of space, but will quickly look grubby unless you’re extremely conscientious about mopping.

 Remodeling or redesigning your kitchen is a great opportunity to inject some extra comfort and style into your daily life.
 It shouldn’t be considered just a creative activity.
 A kitchen remodel is one of the most important home improvement projects to get right from the start.
 Whether you’re tackling the project yourself or hiring a designer to help, use the planning process effectively to design out common problems.
 You’ll be happy you did.

 Chelsea is a content strategist for HomeAdvisor.
 HomeAdvisor provides homeowners the tools and resources they need to complete their home improvement, maintenance and repair projects.
 HomeAdvisor’s free resources can help you plan your next project with average project cost guides, local pre-screened home professional directories and instant online booking tools.